• Menu

 Sep-Oct – La Junta Tarantula Migration – Each year from September through early October the Oklahoma brown tarantula, most common in Southeast Colorado, comes out with a procession of male counterparts with the single mission of finding a mate.
 There is a dedicated one-day festival in early October as well.

-Sep – Annual Kids Rodeo and Race Meet –ย This rodeo is all about the up-and-coming generation of cowhands.
+Sep – Annual Kids Rodeo and Race Meet – This rodeo is all about the up-and-coming generation of cowhands.
 It spans 2 days and draws participants from many southwestern states.

-The La Junta Mill and Elevator Co.
+La Junta CO Mill Elevator

 Activities near La Junta